Lessica/django-admin-two-factor-auth/docs/index.rst

 Django Admin Two-Factor Auth Documentation
 ##########################################

 Google Two-Factor Authentication for Django admin.
-Inspired by the user experience of Google's Two-Step Authentication, allowing users to authenticate by using a token generator app like Google-Authenticator_.
+Inspired by the user experience of Google's Two-Factor Authentication, allowing users to authenticate by using a token generator app like Google-Authenticator_.

 Why Django Admin Two-Factor Authentication?